zoop/zoop-web-sdk/README.md

 ### 6. Adding Web SDK To Your Project

 You can download or add the link to the CDN of our Web SDK.
 There are two function calls to open the gateway.
 They should called in the order mentioned in the docs.
 Firstly, to initiate the gateway you have to call `zoop.eSignGatewayInit(gatewayOptions)` with the [gateway option](#esign-gateway-setup).
 The next step would be to open the gateway.
 That can be done by simply calling `zoop.eSignGateway(<<transaction_id>>)` with the transaction ID generated in the init call.
-For your ease we have also added one simple example below.
+For your ease we have also added one sample example below.

 ```html
 <!DOCTYPE html>